helena-bethany/gene-functionality/README.md

 ### Negative control sequences

-The chromosome coordinates and sequence for the final negative control protein-coding, short ncRNA and lncRNA sequences are available in [data](data/).
+The chromosome coordinates and sequences for the final negative control protein-coding, short ncRNA and lncRNA genes are available in [data](data/).
 To generate these negative control sequences, the [human genome](https://www.ncbi.nlm.nih.gov/genome/guide/human/) from NCBI (O'Leary et al., 2016) was converted to a tab delimited CSV file using the FASTA formatter from [FASTX-Toolkit version 0.0.13](http://hannonlab.cshl.edu/fastx_toolkit/), with scaffolds and alternative chromosomes removed, to allow for easier manipulation and parsing.

 ```
 # Download and unzip GFF file for human genome